jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (8) Nothing in the Official Information Act 1982 or any other Act, other than this Act, applies to information, data, and forecasts to which this section applies whether or not such information, data, and forecasts has or have been published or disclosed to any person pursuant to this section.

 ### 106 Procedure for obtaining warrants
-(1) A Judge of the High Court who is satisfied, on application in writing made on oath, that there are reasonable grounds for believing—may issue a warrant, in terms of section 107, to a person appointed pursuant to section 99(2)(b).
+(1) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) who is satisfied, on application made in the manner provided in subpart 3 of Part 4 of that Act, that there are reasonable grounds for believing—may issue a warrant, in terms of section 107, to a person appointed pursuant to section 99(2)(b).
   (aaa) that any information or data published in a disclosure statement by a registered bank under section 81 or section 83 is false or misleading in a material particular; or
   (aa) that a registered bank has failed to publish information that it is required to publish in a disclosure statement under section 81 or section 83; or
   (a) that any information or data supplied to the Bank by a registered bank pursuant to section 93 is false or misleading in a material particular; or